KaiYan289/RLpapersnote/README.md

      10) check environment version (e.g. version of python and transformer).
      11) A 1-2% performance difference is OK; a 5% performance difference is alarming.

+186. Your git merge only works with local target branch.
+Make sure you have git pulled before you merge.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu